Can You Sue for Bullying at Work and Claim Compensation?

 - The recoverable damages from a bullying lawsuit

-Splatt Lawyers provides legal services for bullying lawsuits on a 100% no-win, no-fee basis.
+If you are experiencing workplace bullying, Splatt Lawyers provides free initial advice and legal services on a 100% no-win, no-fee basis, with no upfront costs.
 Pay for a win and zero if you lose.

-Our personal injury lawyers offer a free case review that can explain if you have a valid claim and payout calculations.
+Our psychological injury lawyers offer a free case review that can explain if you can pursue legal action by making a workers’ compensation claim.
 It’s free to know where you stand.
 Call 1800 700 125

-In Australia, legislation defines bullying as any intentional and repeated actions or words a person uses to cause emotional, physical, or psychological injury to someone else.
+The Fair Work Act 2009 defines bullying as any intentional and repeated unreasonable behaviour directed at a person (or group of people) that causes emotional, physical or psychological harm to someone else.
+However, bullying is not a one-off event.
 This type of destructive behaviour often involves:

 • Physical assault